eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

 between its native asset Ether (ETH), the smart contract ecosystem this supports, and the Layer-2 blockchains, a conservative valuation might be half a trillion dollars.
-At the core of Ethereum's "brand", distinguishing it from other smart contract platforms, is the promise of decentralized governance: via its [consensus mechanism]() no centtral authority can censor a transaction, freeze the native asset of a user, etc.  This depends in turn on a sufficient diversity of validators staking ETH to participate in consensus.
+At the core of Ethereum's "brand", distinguishing it from other smart contract platforms, is the consistent effort put into decentralized governance.
+Via its [consensus mechanism]() no centtral authority can censor a transaction, freeze the native asset of a user, etc.  This depends in turn on a sufficient diversity of validators staking ETH to participate in consensus.

 The share of Ether staked by "centralized" staking services, such as exchanges and Liquid Staking Providers (LSTs) [is